TaniaRichmond/TaniaRichmond.github.io/README.md

 ## English

-I am currently an Associate Professor at the University of New Caledonia (UNC).
+I am currently an Associate Professor in Computer Science at the University of New Caledonia (UNC).

 To access the English version, click [here](/home.md).